jclouds/legacy-jclouds/documentation/devguides/contributing-to-jclouds.markdown

 	</thead>
 	<tr>
 		<td>*providerName*</td>
 		<td>The camel case name for the service.
-Will be used in class names, so should not contain spaces or other invalid characters. </td>
+This will be used in class names, so it should not contain spaces or other invalid characters. </td>
 		<td></td>
 		<td>Tweeter</td>
 	</tr>
 	<tr>
 		<td>*artifactId*</td>
 		<td>The name of the project.
-Will be prefixed with `jclouds-`, and will also be the name of the generated project directory, so should not contain invalid characters. </td>
+It will be prefixed with `jclouds-` and will also be the name of the generated project directory.
+It should not contain invalid characters. </td>
 		<td></td>
 		<td>tweeter</td>
 	</tr>